harrybridgen/Server-Client-Tests/README.md

 # MiniQuest Client-Server Test

-This repository contains a simple client-server tests for MiniQuest.
+This repository contains a simple client-server tests for 2D games.
 It consists of 3 tests, each in its own directory: `test1`, `test2`, and `test3`.

 * Test1 uses TCP and JSON to send messages between the client and server.